spydx/www_kefo_no/projects/_posts/2022-01-06-Capability-based Securit in API.md

 ## Sourcecode and thesis

 In this repository, you will find all the code produced for this master thesis, also examples of what has been tried to do.
 Examples of the use of the created library and generated code from library usage.
-Also accompanying the repository, is the thesis itself and the presentation for the defense of the thesis.
+Also accompanying the repository is the thesis itself and the presentation for the defense of the thesis.

 [GitHub Capability-POC Repository](https://github.com/spydx/capability-poc/)